GustavoVzla/Easy-React-with-Vite/interactive-panels/README.md

 6. Run the project: `npm run dev`.
 7. Add this line in the scripsts to the package.json file: `"server": "json-server --watch db.json --port 5000"`.
 8. Run the project: `npm run server`.
-9. Add `"react/prop-types": 0,` to the package.son file.
+9. Add `"react/prop-types": 0,` to the eslint.config.js file.

 ## Watch Live